Is a myth keeping you from having a mammogram? For your health's sake, know the facts.

 "I've only just turned 40, which is way too young for breast cancer."

 THAT'S A MYTH.
 The incidence of breast cancer does rise with age, but unfortunately no one is "too young" for the disease.
-In fact, nearly one-quarter of Legacy's breast cancer patients are younger than 50.
-That's why we supports the American Cancer Society recommendation that every woman have a baseline screening mammogram by age 40, and an annual mammogram after that.
-Mammograms are so important that they are now covered by insurance with no co-pay.
+In fact, about 20% of Legacy's breast cancer patients are younger than 50.
+That's why we support the American Cancer Society recommendation that every woman have a baseline screening mammogram by age 40, and an annual mammogram after that.
+Mammograms are so important that they are now 100% covered by insurance.

 "There's no breast cancer in my family, so I don't need a mammogram."

 THAT'S A MYTH.
 A family history of breast cancer is all the more reason to have regular mammograms, but simply inheriting a hereditary factor is not enough to cause a cancer to develop.
 In fact, 90 to 95 percent of breast cancers are not related to genetics.
+In other words, only about 10 percent of breast cancer patients have a family history of breast cancer.
 To learn more, see this information sheet on breast cancer genetics.

 "If my mammogram was negative, a lump in my breast is nothing to worry about."

 THAT'S A MYTH.
-Mammograms are the best test we know for breast cancer, but they're not 100% perfect.
+Mammograms are the best test we know to find breast cancer, but they're not 100% perfect.
 If you feel a lump, talk to your doctor.